Updated August 02, 2023

-A South Dakota last will and testament is a legal document used for estate-planning purposes and created by an individual who wishes to set instructions on how their estate shall be distributed upon death.
-This person, known as the “Testator,” can use a will to dictate the distribution of assets—such as real and personal property, fiduciary accounts, life insurance policies, cash-on-hand, along with many others—among friends, family, and charitable organizations.
-A testator may also appoint a chosen executor or personal representative who shall handle the estate in accordance with the will terms.
+A South Dakota last will and testament is a legal document created by an individual to outline instructions on how their estate shall be distributed upon death.
+This person, known as the “testator,” can use a will to dictate the distribution of their real and personal property, fiduciary accounts, life insurance policies, cash-on-hand, and more to their designated beneficiaries.

 Signing Requirements

-Signed in the conscious presence of the testator by two (2) or more individual Witnesses.
-(Section 29A-2-502)
+Must be signed in the conscious presence of the testator by two or more individual witnesses.[1]

 State Definition